databricks/spark-csv/README.md

 * `comment`: skip lines beginning with this character.
 Default is `"#"`.
 Disable comments by setting this to `null`.
 * `nullValue`: specificy a string that indicates a null value, any fields matching this string will be set as nulls in the DataFrame
 * `dateFormat`: specificy a string that indicates a date format.
 Custom date formats follow the formats at [`java.text.SimpleDateFormat`](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).
 This applies to both `DateType` and `TimestampType`.
 By default, it is `null` which means trying to parse times and date by `java.sql.Timestamp.valueOf()` and `java.sql.Date.valueOf()`.
+* `ignoreLeadingWhiteSpace`: when set to true, it ignores leading white spaces.
+This option is supported for "univocity" `parseLib` but "common" `parseLib` also supports this when both `ignoreLeadingWhiteSpace` and `ignoreTrailingWhiteSpace` are set to true.
+* `ignoreTrailingWhiteSpace`: when set to true, it ignores trailing white spaces.
+This option is supported for "univocity" `parseLib` but "common" `parseLib` supports this when both `ignoreLeadingWhiteSpace` and `ignoreTrailingWhiteSpace` are set to true.

 The package also supports saving simple (non-nested) DataFrame.
 When writing files the API accepts several options:
 * `path`: location of files.